OpenQuadruped/spot_mini_mini/CONTRIBUTING.md

 ## Examples of Issues
 1. Bugs.
+2. Feature Requests.
-2. Clarifications.
+3. Clarifications.
-3. Platform support (e.g. something is not working in your specific environment).
+4. Platform support (e.g. something is not working in your specific environment).

 ## Pull Request Process